- Fellowship - UT Southwestern Medical Center (2007-2010), Endocrinology & Metabolism

 - Internal Medicine - Human Nutrition

-Zahid Ahmad, M.D., is an Assistant Professor in the Division of Endocrinology at UT Southwestern Medical Center.
+Zahid Ahmad, M.D., is an Associate Professor in the Division of Endocrinology at UT Southwestern Medical Center.

 Dr. Ahmad’s clinical and investigative focus is lipid metabolism disorders, including dyslipidemia, chylomicronemia, and familial hypercholesterolemia (FH).